Achieve A Confident Smile With Dental Implants

 What is the process for getting dental implants?

-X-rays or CT scans are then taken to assess your jawbone and map out the implant placement. - Treatment planning:
+- Dental imaging:Â X-rays or CT scans assess your jawbone and map the implant placement.

-Based on your scans, a detailed treatment plan is crafted, specifying where and how the implants will be placed. - Tooth extraction (if necessary):
+- Treatment planning:Â A detailed plan specifies where and how the implants will be placed.

-The implants are surgically placed into your jawbone; this procedure is done under local anaesthesia. - Healing period:
+- Implant placement:Â The implants are surgically placed into the jawbone under local anaesthesia.

 Is dental implant surgery painful?